-How will I know if my child is having difficulties?
+How will we know?

 - As Parents you may already have passed on your concerns to others who can help i.e. Health Visitor, G.P. - At Pre-School Playgroup, Nursery or child-minders, others may have informed you that they had noticed some things were particularly challenging for your child. - At School teachers and their assistants may find during their daily working contact that your child may need extra help in certain areas. - Routine Screening such as vision and hearing tests can provide important information, as can teacher assessments on the progress your child is making.
 Hearing and vision tests are no longer provided as a matter of course for all children.
 If you have any concerns please contact your GP.
 We recommend that you arrange a hearing test at some point during your child's Nursery year, just to be on the safe side.